 Current PPE monitoring approaches rely on periodic audits and supervisory spot checks that capture only snapshots of compliance at specific moments.
 Human supervisors conducting these inspections face inherent limitations in coverage area, attention span, and consistency across different shifts.
 The episodic nature means workers may temporarily remove helmets, high-visibility vests go unnoticed during night shifts, and violations occur frequently between formal checks.

 The staffing requirements for comprehensive manual monitoring create unsustainable cost pressures.
-Maintaining adequate supervisory presence across multiple work zones, shifts, and contractor teams requires significant human resources that most projects cannot economically sustain.
+Maintaining adequate supervisory presence across multiple work zones, shifts, and contractor teams requires considerable human resources that most projects cannot economically sustain.
 This forces companies to choose between comprehensive coverage and cost management, often resulting in dangerous gaps during peak activity periods.

 Weather conditions further compromise traditional methods.
 Extreme temperatures, precipitation, and poor visibility that increase PPE requirements simultaneously reduce human monitoring effectiveness.
 These environmental challenges create inverse relationships where oversight decreases precisely when compliance becomes most crucial.